 You can plant mint in full sun or a partially shady location in the garden.
 All types of mint spread vigorously, so make sure to give them enough room or simply plant them in containers.

-Mint actually love the cooler temperatures (50 – 60 F), but as the temperatures drop, I kept piling the dry leaves on the plants (here is information about leaf mold, leaf mulch, and leaf compost).
-At the end of the winter, they looked pretty bad and I usually wondered if they were going to be able to recover, but they always did.
+Mint actually loves the cooler temperatures (50 – 60 F), but as the temperatures drop, I keep piling dry leaves on the plants (here is information about leaf mold, leaf mulch, and leaf compost).
+At the end of the winter, they look pretty bad and I often wonder if they are going to be able to recover, but they always do.

 If you plant your mint in a pot, you can easily move it indoors in the winter and place it by a sunny window.
-It will keep growing just fine and you’ll get fresh mint year around.
-Learn more about indoor herb gardening here.
+It will keep growing just fine and you’ll get fresh mint year around (here are 8 herbs you can grow indoors).

 So now let’s see how you can easily start your own mint plant…

 1. Cut a stem of mint – Find a nice looking mint plant.
 It doesn’t matter if it grows inside or outside or if it grows in the ground or in a pot.
 You are just looking for a healthy, green, vibrant plant.

 Use a sharp knife or scissors to cut a stem of new growth, about 4 inches long…

 2. Clean lower leaves – clean the lower leaves from the cutting so you are left with an inch of bare stem.
 Use the leaves you removed to make a hot or cold cup of tea!

 3. Place cutting in water – place your mint cutting in a glass of water on the kitchen counter or another well-lit location in your house, a window sill will work great.

 I usually have this glass of water on the kitchen counter to use for tea.
 I prefer keeping the plants alive like that than storing them in the refrigerator.